mlpack/mlpack/doc/tutorials/movement_recognition.md

-All four programs build from one CMake project.  `imu_test` and `collect` only need the Linux I2C headers, while `train` and `infer` link mlpack; CMake reuses the repository's embedded cross-compile machinery (`CMake/`) to fetch mlpack and its dependencies and cross-compile OpenBLAS, as described in the [embedded example tutorial](../embedded/crosscompile_example.md).
+All four programs build from one CMake project.  `imu_test` and `collect` only need the Linux I2C headers, while `train` and `infer` link mlpack; CMake reuses the repository's embedded cross-compile infrastructure (`CMake/`) to fetch mlpack and its dependencies and cross-compile OpenBLAS, as described in the [embedded example tutorial](../embedded/crosscompile_example.md).
 At this stage, we need to define the architecture of the target device with the `ARCH_NAME=RV64GCV`